Speechrezz/Windows-Code-Signing-Tutorial/README.md

 If this doesn't work, try replacing the `10.0.19041.0` folder with a different one in that `bin` directory.
 Sometimes older versions of the signtool work better.

-Finally, *FINALLY*, your are done!
-Your app should be signed!!!!
+Finally, *FINALLY*, you are done!
+Your app should be signed!!1!

-Congrats!
+Congratulations, now go do more productive things!

 ## Useful resources: